openstax/cnx-recipes/script/README.md

    1. If you want to mathify all of the books, use the --all flag.
 If a book in books.txt is not found, the process will fail:

         ```
-        docker-compose run --rm bake-book --all
+        docker-compose run --rm mathify-book --all
         ```

     2. If mathifying a single book, a short book name must be used as detailed in books.txt.
 An example is `intro-business` in the first example.